Asphalt Overlay in Cincinnati

 An overlay is only as good as the preparation beneath it.
 We follow a proven process to ensure the new surface bonds correctly and delivers years of service.

-Roberts Paving Inc. does not recommend an asphalt overlay when the base has failed underneath.
+Roberts Paving does not recommend an asphalt overlay when the base has failed underneath.
 That would only delay an inevitable replacement and waste your money.
 But when conditions are right, an overlay is the smart, economical choice and we execute it correctly.
 We prepare the existing surface properly, apply the right asphalt mix at the appropriate thickness, and compact it for a result that holds up through Ohio winters.
-Over 32 years in Southwest Ohio, we have learned exactly when an overlay is the answer and when something more comprehensive is required.
+Over 32 years in Cincinnati, we have learned exactly when an overlay is the answer and when something more comprehensive is required.

 Frequently Asked Questions